-Evidence indicates that these cold medicines don't really help, and they pose a small risk of serious side effects.
-Between 1969 and 2006 there were reports of 60 young children dying from decongestants or antihistamines.
+Evidence suggests these cold medicines don't really help, and they have a small risk of serious side effects.
+Between 1969 and 2006 there were reports that 60 young children died from decongestants or antihistamines.

-Most colds run their course within 5 to 10 days -- with or without treatment.
+Since there's no proof that kids' cold medicines help children, some think any risk, no matter how slight, isn't worth it.
+Most colds run their course in 5 to 10 days -- with or without treatment.

-Children's cough and cold medicines are considered safe for children 4 and over.
-However, the FDA recommends the following safety guidelines:
+Children's cough and cold medicines are considered safe for kids 4 and over.
+But the FDA recommends you follow these commonsense rules:

-- Never increase the dose of a medicine or give the medicine more frequently than is stated on the package.
-Too much medicine can cause serious and life-threatening side effects.
+- Never increase the dose or give it to your child more frequently than it says to on the package.
+Too much can cause serious and life-threatening side effects.

-- Do not give adult medicines to kids.
-Children should only take products marked for use in babies, infants, or children (sometimes called "pediatric" use).
+- Don't give adult medicines to kids.
+Children should only take products marked for use in babies, infants, or children, sometimes called "pediatric" use on the package.

-- Ask your child's doctor if you are unsure about the right medicine for your child.
-Cough and cold medicines come in many different strengths.
+- Ask your child's doctor if you're not sure if a medicine is right for your child.
+Remember, cough and cold medicines come in many different strengths.

 - Tell your child's doctor about any other medications your child takes.
 That way he can check if the cold medicine works safely with them.